 Delta says pilot accused of threatening to shoot the captain no longer works for the airline

-Delta Air Lines says the pilot accused of threatening to shoot the plane’s captain during a flight no longer works for the airline, and federal officials say his authority to carry a gun on board was revoked.
+Delta Air Lines said Wednesday that the pilot accused of threatening to shoot the plane’s captain during a flight no longer works for the airline, and federal officials say his authority to carry a gun on board was revoked.

 Jonathan J. Dunn was indicted Oct.
 18 and charged with interfering with a flight crew over an incident that occurred during a flight in August 2022.
 The Transportation Department’s inspector general says Dunn, who was the first officer or co-pilot, threatened to shoot the captain after a disagreement over diverting the flight to take care of a passenger with a medical issue.